im-sanka/magicalytics/README.md

 The example data is obtained from Google BigQuery and the link can be found [here](https://console.cloud.google.com/marketplace/product/bigquery-public-datasets/google-search-trends).

 The tools which will be used are:
+- Poetry
 - JupySQL
-- Poetry
-- Google Analytics API
 - Google BigQuery API
+- Voila
+- Ploomber
-- will add more ....
+- will add more later....

 *The outcome of this project is an analytical dashboard which can be used to process Google Analytics result and communicate with Retrieval Augmented Generation (RAG) pipeline.*